salvois/LargeXlsx/README.md

 * `XlsxNumberFormat.ThousandTwoDecimal`: thousand separators and two decimal numbers, that is the format code `"#,##0.00"`.
 * `XlsxNumberFormat.Percentage`: percentage formatting and two decimal numbers, that is the format code `"0.00%"`.
 * `XlsxNumberFormat.Scientific`: scientific notation with two decimals and two-digit exponent, that is the format code `"0.00E+00"`.

-#### Combining them all to create a style

-To create a new style using the specified combination of font, fill, border and number format, call the `CreateStyle` method of the `XlsxStylesheet` object.
-The resulting `XlsxStyle` can be used with `Write` to style a cell being written, or with `SetDefaultStyle` to change the default style of the `XlsxWriter`.

-    XlsxStyle CreateStyle(XlsxFont font,
-                          XlsxFill fill,
-                          XlsxBorder border,
-                          XlsxNumberFormat numberFormat)

-The built-in `XlsxStyle.Default` object provides a deafult style combining `XlsxFont.Default`, `XlsxFill.None`, `XlsxBorder.None` and `XlsxNumberFormat.General`.

-#### The default style

-Whenever you write a cell using `Write` without specifying an explicit estyle, the default style of the `XlsxWriter` is used.
-You can set the default style while fluently write the Excel file with the `SetDefaultStyle` method:

-    XlsxWriter SetDefaultStyle(XlsxStyle style)

-The default style of new `XlsxWriter` is set to `XlsxStyle.Default`, but you can change it at any time, including setting it back to `XlsxStyle.Default`.

 ## Special thanks